 Our Board possesses a deep and broad set of skills and experiences that facilitate strong oversight and strategic direction for a leading global innovator in biotechnology.
-The following chart summarizes the competencies of each director nominee to be represented on our Board.
-The details of each director's competencies are included in each director's profile.
+The following chart summarizes the competencies of each director nominee.
+The details of each nominee's competencies are included in each nominee's profile.

-Experience / Skills Austin Bradway Druker Eckert Garland Hassan Holley Jacks Kullman Sugar Williams
+Experience/Skills Austin Bradway Druker Eckert Garland Holley Jacks Kullman Miles Sugar Williams

-Healthcare Industry, Providers and Payers ✓ ✓ ✓ ✓ ✓
+Healthcare Industry, Providers and Payers ✓ ✓ ✓ ✓

-Science/Technology ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Science/Technology ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Public Company CEO/COO/CFO ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Regulatory Compliance ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Regulatory Compliance ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Financial/Accounting ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Government/Public Policy ✓ 1 ✓ ✓ ✓ ✓
+Government/Public Policy ✓ ✓ ✓ ✓ ✓ ✓

-International ✓ ✓ V ✓ ✓ ✓ V ✓
+International ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-The lack of a " $\checkmark$ " for a particular item does not mean that the director does not possess that qualification, characteristic, skill, or experience.
-Each of our Board members have experience and/or skills in the enumerated areas, however, the $\checkmark$ is designed to indicate that a director has particular strength in that area.
+The lack of a "\" if or a particular item does not mean that the director does not possess that qualification, characteristic, skill, or experience.
+Each of our Board members have experience and/or skills in the enumerated areas, however, the \(\sigma \) is designed to indicate that a director has a particular strength in that area.